broadinstitute/cromwell/README.md

 indicates that `callA` has a `String` input called `addressee2` that doesn't exist in `callB`.
 For that reason the value of the second field is `null`.

 - `callB` has a hash key that `callA` doesn't have.
-This is the same case than above but reversed.
+This is the same case as above but reversed.

 If no cache entry for `callA` or `callB` can be found, the response will be in the following format: